Bylaws

 ARTICLE I NAME

-A. The name of the organization will be the CREVE COEUR SAILING ASSOCIATION, INC.
+A. The name of the organization is the CREVE COEUR SAILING ASSOCIATION, INC.

 ARTICLE II PURPOSE

-A. The Association will promote sailing in a wholesome manner, providing the organization and facilities for competitive racing, day sailing, educational and social activity, in compliance with the Articles of Incorporation.
+A. The Association shall promote sailing in a wholesome manner, providing the organization and facilities for competitive racing, day sailing, educational and social activity, in compliance with the Articles of Incorporation.

 ARTICLE III MEMBERSHIP, DUES AND SPECIAL ASSESSMENTS